The stellar mass function and evolution of the density profile of galaxy clusters from the Hydrangea simulations at $0<z<1.5$: Simulated Data

 Using the position of sources detected in this way, we matched them to the subhaloes identified by \subfind{}.
 We consider a \textsc{SExtractor} source and subhalo to be matched if their projected distance is less than 1.5 pixels ($=3$ pkpc).
 We take the 3D subhalo stellar mass within 30 pkpc from the subhalo center of potential for each of the matched subhaloes as the mass from \subfind{}.
 For field galaxies, this 3D aperture has previously been shown to mimick the 2D Petrosian aperture that is frequently used in observations \citep[][see their sec.
 5.1.1. and fig.~6]{schaye2014eagle}.
 From the synthetic images, we estimate the mass from the integrated \texttt{FLUX\_AUTO} output for each object from \textsc{SExtractor}.
 Then, we compare the stellar mass function from the \subfind{} stellar mass and the mass retrieved by \textsc{SExtractor} from the images.
 To account for any projection bias that may occur from taking the 2D projected data in this test, we project each cluster separately along the $x$, $y$, and $z$ axes, and repeat the above procedure for each projection.

 Figure~\ref{synismfmg} shows the galaxy SMFs obtained from the \subfind{} output (blue) and the synthetic images (magenta).
 The error bars here represent the Poisson errors obtained from 100 bootstrap re-samplings of the stack of galaxies in each sample.
 For all three projections, the stellar mass functions using galaxy masses from \subfind{} and those from the synthetic images agree within their uncertainties.
-The best-fit \citet{schechter1976analytic} functions for the SMFs (solid lines, see Section \ref{smfschech} for details) in Fig.~\ref{synismfmg} indicate that the \subfind{} and \textsc{SExtractor} outputs agree well within the error bars.
-To test for different depths from observations at different redshifts, we repeated the procedure for RMS noise levels of $7.5\times 10^5$ and $3.0\times 10^6\,\msun\,\mathrm{pixel}^{-1}$ (not shown).
-The SMFs resulting from these SExtractor outputs agree similarly well with the \subfind{} SMF as the one shown in Fig.~\ref{synismfmg}.
+The best-fit Schechter functions \citep{schechter1976analytic} for the SMFs (solid lines, see Section \ref{smfschech} for details) in Fig.~\ref{synismfmg} indicate that the \subfind{} and \textsc{SExtractor} outputs agree well within the error bars.
+To test for different depths from observations at different redshifts, we repeated the procedure for RMS noise levels of $7.5\times 10^5$, $3.0\times 10^6$, and $6.0\times 10^6\,\msun\,\mathrm{pixel}^{-1}$. {\modtext The SMFs resulting from these SExtractor outputs agree similarly well with the \subfind{} SMF as the one shown in Fig.~\ref{synismfmg}, albeit with a mild dependence of the best-fit SMF parameters on the noise level (see Appendix \ref{app:noise_lev_test})}.
 We therefore conclude that the subhalo stellar mass within 30 pkpc as measured by the \subfind{} code can be reliably used for the following analysis.